Pipeline

 Woodland Hearth – Tigard

 Woodland Hearth is designed in response to feedback gathered during extensive community engagement along the SW Transportation corridor: a growing need for large family units.
 The design, therefore, is based on the premise of providing families and their children a place to call home.
 It provides opportunities for both younger and older children to play alongside a space to grow food and includes a connection with nature.
-The 63-unit community will include 19 three-bedroom and five four-bedroom units to accommodate multiple family types and living arrangements.
+The 63-unit community will include 19 three-bedroom and four four-bedroom units to accommodate multiple family types and living arrangements.

 Jamii Court – Portland